Why You Should Never Declaw Cats

 If kitty doesn't want to cooperate, have another person hold the cat, while you trim, or vice-versa.
 Remain firm and confident; don't let the cat intimidate you.
 Just maintain a firm hold, grabbing the scruff of the neck if need be.
 This is what mother cats do to move their kittens, so it does not hurt them at all.

 If you are not comfortable doing this, you can take the kitty to the vet or the groomer to have this done, but expect to pay anywhere from a dollar a paw to a dollar a claw.
 At 18 claws per cat, (5 on each front paw, including the dewclaw); 4 on each back paw; (more if you have a polydactyl cat), that can add up.
+Some vets will charge you the full price of an office visit; inquire in advance.
 If kitty is at the vet anyway for some other reason, many vets will offer a courtesy trim at no extra charge.

 There is a companion option to trimming, but it has to be repeated at intervals, as well.
 A product called "soft claws" is essentially akin to fake fingernails for people.
 They are hollow claw-shaped bits of soft vinyl that are glued to each individual claw.